studentof2020/Creators/experiment/theory.md

 <p>0.2 g of CuSO4 is weighed accurately in a chemical balance transferred into a 100 ml
 SMF and made upto the mark using distilled water.
 A drop of concentrated H2SO4 is added to prevent precipitation of Cu(OH)2.
-This solution is approximately diluted to 10 times in a 100 ml SMF.2.5ml of solution is taken in a test tube .
+This solution is approximately diluted to 10 times in a 100 ml SMF.
+1 ml of this solution is taken in a test tube.
 5 ml of 10% NH4NO3 and 1 ml of 4% K4[Fe(CN)6] are added and made up to 15 ml.
 The optical density of this solution is measured using a spectrocolorimeter after fixing maximum wavelength at 480 nm.
-Similar measurements are made with 5.0, 7.5 and 10 ml of standard CuSO4 solution and the calibration line is obtained.
+Similar measurements are made with 2, 3, 4, 5, 6 and 7 ml of standard CuSO4 solution and the

+calibration line is obtained.
 From the calibration line, the amount of copper (II) present in the unknown is determined using its optical density.</p>

 </body>